-Under limited circumstances, you may request to redeem your term deposit before it matures.
-You will need to contact us and your request will be processed in accordance with the terms offered by the provider, that may result in a reduction in the applicable earning rate or in a fee charged by the provider.
+Under limited circumstances, you may request to redeem your Term Deposit before it matures.
+Your Nominated Representative will need to contact us and your request will be processed in accordance with the terms offered by the provider, that may result in a reduction in the applicable earning rate or in a fee charged by the provider.

-Please read the Terms and Conditions of the relevant Term Deposit to determine the benefits and disadvantages of early redemption.
+Please read the Terms and Conditions of the relevant Term Deposit and consult your financial adviser to determine the benefits and disadvantages of early redemption.